 As a client, we ask that you support our clinic philosophy:

-Exceptions to this rule are the Harmonize for Speech, Hearing and Language Clinic and the Optical Clinic.
-Denturism services do qualify in some regions including Simcoe County.
+An exceptions to this rule is the Harmonize for Speech, Hearing and Language Clinic.
+Denturism services do qualify for Ontario Works Claims in some regions including Simcoe County.
 Please ask for further information when booking an appointment.

 In accordance with Health and Safety, food and drinks are not permitted inside the clinics.

 In accordance with our privacy regulations and to ensure client confidentiality, the use of cell phones or any type of electronic or recording devices is strictly prohibited inside the clinic space.
 You are asked to turn off and store all electronic devices while inside the clinic.
 Stored electronics should be turned off or set on mute in consideration of others.